bimoai857/FloralDET/README.md

 # FloralDET

-A mobile application to detect following 17 categories of flowers.
+A mobile application to detect following 17 categories of flowers and get description about them.

 Alpine sea holly,
 Balloon flower,